grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 | compute3-mellanox   | L25-A15-U24  | N/A             | CORE5/6/25/1       | N/A             | CORE3/10/12/2       |
 | compute4-mellanox   | L25-A15-U26  | N/A             | CORE5/6/25/3       | N/A             | CORE3/10/12/1       |

+#### On eno1np0 for both mellanox compute nodes only trunk vlans 1150,1151 and 1153.
+If you include 1152 in this mix you will get a layer 2 loop on the OVS bridge on the DPDK nodes

 <br/>

 ## Openstack 2.x Node -- Switch Port assignments for SRIOV and DPDK